cadancai/adaptiveEMA/README.md

 # adaptiveEMA
-Scripts for adaptive EMA on the backend side
+Scripts for adaptive EMA on the server side